yasiraslam0/BracketPair/README.md

 > A new bracket pair can be configured by adding it to the array.
 > Note: Pair must be supported punctuation type by Prism.js

+> `"bracketPairColorizer.excludedLanguages"`
+> Exclude languages from being parsed by this extension

 ### Commands

 These commands will expand/undo the cursor selection to the next scope